★ Event Financials

 - Tax: total of all taxes

 - Client Total: net total of all charges less discounts, plus service charges and taxes.
-Once the event is finalized, this amount will be included in the account's total revenues and is displayed on the calendar in place of the estimated revenue.

 - Because of rounding issues, the category totals on the left may at times add up to a penny or so off.
 This happens because we store each item total in an unrounded state, which could be three or more decimal places depending on your taxes and service charges.
 We round for display purposes, thus totaling the items in each category, rounding to two decimal places, and then adding the categories up, could be slightly off from totaling all the items and then rounding to two decimal places (as we do for the totals on the right).
 If there is a difference, go by the totals on the right.
 The event balance is stored as a two decimal place number.

 - Deposit Charges: These are items marked as deposit items in inventory - almost always deposits.
 These are listed separately because they are not included in the event revenue; they simply reflect pre-payment for future charges (more information on invoicing for deposits here).

 - The next section is the event's billing information:

 - Uninvoiced Charges: Charges on this event (including deposit items) which have not been billed yet.

 - Total Invoiced: The total of all invoices which included charges from this event.
 If you bill for multiple events on an invoice, this amount may be more than the total charges for the event - we'll let you know know with a note if this is the case.